Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Time domain EM response of a conductive, permeable casing

 To unravel the role of magnetic permeability and its impacts, we will examine the time-domain EM response of a conductive, permeable casing.
 Arguably, the behaviour of fields and fluxes through time is easier to reason about than a partition into real and imaginary components in a frequency domain experiment.
-So we will reason about the physics in the time-domain and relate our insights back to the frequency domain.
+So we will reason about the physics in the time-domain and relate our insights back to the frequency domain in the next section.

 We use the same setup as shown in Figure \ref{fig:setup}.
-For simplicity, we consider a step-off waveform, and we will examine the currents in the earth.
-In Figure \ref{fig:tdem-cross-section-currents} we show a cross section of currents through the earth for 3 models: (a) a 10 $\Omega$m halfspace, (b) a halfspace that includes a conductive casing ($5\times10^6$ S/m), and (c) a halfspace with a casing that is conductive and permeable ($5\times10^6$ S/m, $150\mu_0$).
-As a reference, we start by examining the currents in the halfspace (a).
+For simplicity, we consider a step-off waveform.
+In Figure \ref{fig:tdem-cross-section-currents} we show a cross section of currents through the earth for 3 models: (a) a halfspace, (b) a halfspace that includes a conductive casing ($5\times10^6$ S/m), and (c) a halfspace with a casing that is conductive and permeable ($5\times10^6$ S/m, $150\mu_0$).

+We start by examining the currents in the halfspace (Figure \ref{fig:tdem-cross-section-currents}a).
 The top row, at t=0ms, is the DC resistivity solution.
-After t=0, the current is shut off and image currents are induced.
+After t=0, the current in the transmitter is shut off, and image currents, which oppose the change in magnetic field, are induced in the Earth \citep{nabighian_quasi-static_1979}.
 These currents are in the same direction of the current in the source wire, as to preserve the magnetic field, and this causes a circulation of current as the galvanic and image currents interact.
 Both currents diffuse down and out through time.